 Scriberia is the home of hardworking pictures; a place in which its scribes can help us to simplify our thinking, tap into our subconscious, and provoke, persuade and change the way we make our points.
-Founders Dan and Chris believe that drawing can help us to "see the wood for the trees, encouraging us to levitate over a situation and remove the distortions of a personal perspective”.
+Founders and creative directors Dan Porter and Chris Wilson believe that drawing can help us to "see the wood for the trees, encouraging us to levitate over a situation and remove the distortions of a personal perspective.”

-To bring the power of the picture to life, this morning Dan and Chris kindly hosted an illustratively invigorating session for a group of members.
-Having briefly introduced the thinking and magic behind their methods, they took us through a series of drawing challenges and exercises — proving that anyone can really draw anything (also explained in their marvellous new book).
+Following on from the success of October's Wake up and Draw event, Dan and Chris kindly offered to host a second event for a group of members.
+They introduced the thinking and magic behind their methods, taking us through a series of drawing challenges and exercises — proving that anyone can really draw anything (also explained in their marvellous new book).

-This was a great opportunity to sharpen your drawing skills, take away immediately applicable new skills and to get to grips with Scriberia’s unique take on the power of pictures to change the world.
+The morning proved to be a great opportunity for anyone looking to sharpen their drawing skills, gain immediately applicable learnings and to get to grips with Scriberia’s unique take on the power of pictures to change the world.

 Here's what we learned.

 Dan opened with a bit of context on the work Scriberia do, and the importance of drawing as a tool for communication: he explained that the aim was to "think through drawing", using it to "synthesise information."
 Its interpretative function means that "you can't afford to think about it as a work of art" – this is drawing to "deliver a message quickly", which means it must be "economical".
 The stripped-back nature of this kind of drawing has other advantages.
 For those less naturally inclined to the arts, communicative, simple drawing "plays to their strengths," added Scott.